AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/genai/recommendations.md

 - In the add-on’s description
 - As part of any of the links you provide when you submit an add-on to the marketplace (including terms of use or how your add-on uses AI).

-## Provide a mechanism for reporting restricted content
+## Provide a mechanism for reporting inappropriate content

 No content filter or classifier is perfect, and it’s possible that some restricted content might be generated unintentionally, even with a safe prompt.